ringcentral/integration-blog/_posts/2019-06-24-logging-call-into-your-service-with-ringcentral-embeddable.md

 </script>
 ```

-The script will create a RingCentral widget into your website, so your customer can login with RingCentral account to access RingCentral services:
+This script will inject a RingCentral widget into your website, so your customers can login with RingCentral account to access RingCentral services:

 ![RingCentral Embeddable widget](https://ringcentral-web-widget-demos.readthedocs.io/en/latest/static_crm/tutorial/static_crm_demo.png)

 ## Register call logging service into Embeddable

-The `Adapter JS` will create a iframe in webpage to embed RingCentral Embeddable.
-And we can interact with RingCentral Embeddable by iframe message API.
+The `Adapter JS` will create an iframe in webpage to embed RingCentral Embeddable.
+And we can interact with RingCentral Embeddable by using the iframe message API.

-Firstly, we need to register call logging service into Embeddable:
+Firstly, we need to register the call logging service into Embeddable:

 ```js
 document.querySelector("#rc-widget-adapter-frame").contentWindow.postMessage({